limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 ### Directory/Files Enumeration

 Besides the unverified files from `robots.txt`, you can run the following command to look for more files.
-These files are the hyperlinks found in the site's main page.
+These files are at the end of the hyperlinks found in the site's landing page.

 ```
 # curl -s 192.168.20.130 | grep -Po '(href|src)=".*"' | cut -d'"' -f2